stepeos/software-dev-latex-resume/README.md

 # 🧑‍💻 software-dev-latex-resume

 A clean, modern LaTeX class for creating software development resumes.
-It uses thoughtful formatting, optional profile image support, icons, and structured commands to generate a PDF resume with minimal effort.
+It uses plain formatting, profile image support, icons, and structured commands to generate a PDF resume with minimal effort.

 This template is built as a `.cls` (LaTeX class) file to keep your resume logic separate from the design.
 Designed for tech professionals who value clarity and customization.